puppetlabs/puppetdb/documentation/api/query/v4/resources.markdown

 `line`
 : the line of the manifest on which the resource was declared

+`environment`
+: the environment of the node associated to the resource

 For example, for file resources, tagged "magical", on any host except for "example.local" the JSON query structure would be: